zendframework/zf2-documentation/docs/languages/en/modules/zend.form.collections.rst

 Validation groups allow you to validate a subset of fields.

-As an example, although the ``Brand`` entity has a ``URL`` property, we don't want to user to specify it in the creation form (but may wish to later in the "Edit Product" form, for instance).
+As an example, although the ``Brand`` entity has a ``URL`` property, we don't want the user to specify it in the creation form (but may wish to later in the "Edit Product" form, for instance).
 Let's update the view to remove the ``URL``
 input: